Waste Pesticide Collection Program

 email.
 Drop-off of triple-rinsed empty containers are accepted anytime at the Agri-Plas Inc. office, 5016 Waconda Road NE, Brooks.

-Waste pesticide collection events scheduled
+Free waste pesticide collection events scheduled for December, January

 About the Pesticide Stewardship Program